Network Progress and Preparation for the Sunrise of Decentralized Data

 Enable all blockchain networks on the decentralized network

 The Graph’s vision is to enable access to blockchain data across all web3 networks.
-Initially, The Graph’s decentralized network launched in 2020 with support for Ethereum mainnet.
+Initially, The Graph’s decentralized network with support for Ethereum mainnet.
 Now, six entire blockchain networks have been enabled, along with a forthcoming process that will enable anyone to propose adding a new chain to the network..

 Unify protocol interactions in a single dapp with Subgraph Studio V2